- Teaches students:

 For summer 2015, I was granted a merit scholarship to Le Domaine Forget International Music Festival, where I studied with Bruce Holzman.
 I was a finalist and top prize winner in the 2015 ASU guitar competition.
 During my last year of study at Peabody, I also studied privately with Matt Palmer, who authored "The Virtuoso Guitarist: A New Approach to Fast Scales."

 In 2016, I was granted a scholarship to study at the Aspen Music Festival under Sharon Isbin.
-I am now pursuing my masters degree under Bruce Holzman at the Florida State University College of Music, where I am a graduate teaching assistant for the guitar studio.
+I am now pursuing my masters degree under full scholarship at the Florida State University College of Music, where I am also a graduate teaching assistant to Bruce Holzman.

 I play and teach classical, jazz, rock, acoustic, and have extensive knowledge of theory, ear training, and guitar technique/pedagogy/fretboard harmony.